canonical/wordpress-k8s-operator/README.md

 # Wordpress k8s charm

-A Juju charm for a Kubernetes deployment of Wordpress, using the official Dockerhub Wordpress image or image built from this base.
+A Juju charm for a Kubernetes deployment of Wordpress, using the official Dockerhub Wordpress image or an image built from this base.

 ## Overview